West Bank settlers win Israel parliament vote

 Israel's far-right Finance Minister Bezalel Smotrich, himself a West Bank settler who has claimed "there isn't a Palestinian people", heralded the parliamentary vote as "historic".

-The legislative move "starts to erase the shame of expulsion" and "advances the regularisation of our presence at Homesh," he wrote on Twitter.
+The legislative move "advances the regularisation of our presence at Homesh," he wrote on Twitter, as further steps are needed before the government allows its citizens to return en masse to the site.

+Limor Son-Har Melech, an extreme-right lawmaker who lived in Homesh in 2005, described the vote as a moment of "boundless joy".

+Israeli anti-settlement movement Peace Now said the parliamentary decision would spark the construction of more West Bank outposts -- settlements established by Israelis without prior government approval.

 © 2023 AFP